 Wood Out of Water images by Mark Roger Bailey explore the transformation from worn wooden waterlines - ribs, planks and pegs - to seaworthy brigs, schooners, whalers, ketches and yawls.
 Created with extraordinary attention to composition, color, line, form, texture and context.
-Each edition starts with inspiration, finds expression in vision, establishes purpose, and projects passion for its subject.
+Each edition starts with inspiration, finds expression in vision, establishes purpose, and shares passion for its subject.

 These works surface from my lifetime interest in the art and science of wooden boatbuilding.
 Nature gave humans trees.
 Man gave wood to the sea.
 Boats bring shores and people closer.

 These images share profound aesthetic connections that continue to reveal new meaning to me over time.
 I hope that you find inspiration of your own within each artwork.